-All MPOs/RTPAs with a current Master Fund Transfer Agreement (MFTA) must have the entire grant award and local match programmed in the FY 2023-24 OWP no later than October 3, 2023.
+All MPOs/RTPAs with a current Master Fund Transfer Agreement (MFTA) must have the entire grant award and local match programmed in the FY 2024-25 OWP within 90-days of receiving the signed FY 2023-24 reconciliation letter.
 Due to the competitiveness of this grant program, failure to program funds may result in forfeiture of grant funds.
-MPOs/RTPAs should include a place-holder Work Element in the Draft FY 2023-24 OWP and satisfy specific grant conditions before the FY 2023-24 OWP is finalized.
-The goal is to reduce the administrative burden of a OWP and OWP Agreement formal amendment later in FY 2023-24.
-In addition, it would allow the MPO/RTPA to begin their grant project as early as July 1, 2023, pending State Budget approval, and Caltrans issuing a formal Notice to Proceed.
+MPOs/RTPAs should include a place-holder Work Element in the Draft FY 2024-25 OWP and satisfy specific grant conditions before the first FY 2024-25 OWP amendment.
+MPO/RTPAs can anticipate starting their projects in November 2024, after the OWP amendment is processed and Caltrans issues a formal Notice to Proceed.